 With Address Space Layout Randomization, the base addresses of DLLs are based on boot-time randomization.
 Practically, this means that the base addresses of libraries will be randomized at the next reboot.
 This is an Achilles heel that can be exploited by attackers, simply by combining vulnerabilities such as memory disclosure or brute force attacks.

-- Unsupported executables/libraries, low-entropy.
+- Unsupported executables/libraries, low-entropy

 ASLR is not supported when the executable or DLLs are not built with ASLR support.
 Although Windows 8 and Windows 10 try to overcome this limitation (e.g., force ASLR in Windows 8), there are still exceptions that many times render the ASLR protection ineffective.
 Older version of Windows and legacy programs are particularly prone to this limitation.
 In addition, ASLR on 32-bit systems suffers from low entropy, making it vulnerable to brute force and similar attacks.

-- ASLR does not trap the attack
+- Not trapping the attack

 Address Space Layout Randomization aims to prevent an attack from reliably reaching its target memory address.
 ASLR does not focus on trapping the attack, rather on making the attack unlikely to work.
 Once the shellcode jumps to the wrong address during the exploit (due to the memory randomization), the program behavior is undefined.
 The process might receive an exception, crash, get stuck or simply continue with inconsistent behavior as a result.